About the Artist

+You might be an artist who would like to introduce yourself and your work here or maybe you’re a business with a mission to describe.
 Lily Karmatz was born in Malaysia and now lives and practices her art in Brisbane, Australia.
-She's a visual artist and also an Ikebana artist and teacher.
+She is a visual artist and also an Ikebana artist and teacher.
 She has taught Sogetsu Ikebana at the Brisbane Institute of Art, public venues and at her own studio for more than ten years.
 Ikebana is the ancient art of Japanese flower arrangement which resonates deeply today as the world becomes more environmentally aware and sensitive.
-Lily's extensive artistic experience, knowledge and teaching abilities are greatly in demand.
+Lily’s extensive artistic experience, knowledge and teaching abilities are greatly in demand.

 Not only is she an installation artist, Lily is also an accomplished painter, sculptor, ceramist and a mixed media artist.
 Her work is often ephemeral in nature and large in scale.
-A few of her Ikebana and installation works can be seen in the publications by an international publisher, Stichting Kunstboek, Belgium.
+A few of her Ikebana and installation works can be seen in the publication Ikebana Today by an international publisher, Stichting Kunstboek, Belgium.

-In 2008 and 2012, Lily was invited to North Carolina, USA, as Artist in Residence at Cary Art Centre.
-In 2011, she was selected as one of the Artists on Tour by Flying Arts.
+In both 2008 and 2012, Lily was invited to be the Artist in Residence at the Cary Art Centre in North Carolina, USA.
+From 2011 to 2014, she was selected as one of the Artists on Tour (AoT) by Flying Arts, an organisation that promotes and services visual art education and workshops throughout regional Queensland.
 In 2010, she was invited as Artist in Residence for Eco Ephemeral Art, North Stradbroke Island, Queensland.
 During her residencies she created installations and conducted Ikebana art workshops for adults and children.
 Among her many activities, she is the Ikebana workshops facilitator.

 For Lily, Ikebana is not just about beautiful flower arrangements in the house.
 Her philosophy is simple and direct: “Ikebana as an expressive art form is a disciplined combination of natural elements, human creativity and the constant perfecting of technique.”
 As one student so aptly said, “Ikebana brings nature to my home environment.
 It’s an art form that can be appreciated with the whole family.”